 You can control AmpliTube live using IK dedicated guitar and bass interface and controllers such as StompIO, StealthPedal or StealhBoard with direct programming of the controller using AmpliTube graphical interface, or you can quickly configure it to be used with any traditional MIDI controller by quickly associating patches to MIDI program changes and knobs, switches, pedals to MIDI continuous controller, using the included MIDI learn function.

 AmpliTube can work as a 64-bit plug-in for the most popular DAW (such as Pro Tools, Logic, GarageBand, Cubase, Live, Reaper) or can be used in stand-alone mode in Mac OS X and Windows.
 The plug-in and standalone versions offer the same function and sound, but the standalone version also offers a built-in four-track recorder so you can capture your ideas at the moment of inspiration.
 Both the standalone and plug-in versions are included when you install AmpliTube.
 Rock On!

 How we did it

-The original amplifier or effect is then accurately measured and a virtual circuit representation of it is coded in software, carefully matching each component's value and circuit details.
+The original amplifier or effect is then accurately measured, and a virtual circuit representation of it is coded in software, with each component's value and the circuit details carefully matched.
 Then, a comparison of the electrical signals between the original and the model ensures that the model's behavior matches the original circuit behavior in the gear.
-After this phase we start a complex audio-engineering comparison with the original amplifier or effect to the modeled version.
+After this phase we start a complex audio-engineering comparison with the original amplifier or effect compared to the modeled version.
 This is followed by a series of tweaks and fine-tuning to the circuit and the sonic characteristics of the model.
 The result is a sound indistinguishable from the original when fed with various guitar signals and dynamics.